ENEIZEM/Magisk-Module-Cyberpunk-2077-Bootanimation-SplashScreen-POCO/README.md

 ---

 ### Compatibility

-This module works on any device running **Magisk 20.4+** where the boot animation is located in one of the following paths:
+This module works on any device running (not only POCO) **Magisk 20.4+** where the boot animation is located in one of the following paths:

 ```
 /system/media/bootanimation.zip